Religion in the United Arab Emirates: Buddhism

+Approximately 2% of the population, or nearly 500,000 people adhere to Buddhism; a temple is located in the Dubai neighbourhood of Jumeirah Buddhists in UAE consist largely of expatriate workers from countries in Asia with large Buddhist populations, such as Thailand, Nepal, and Sri Lanka.
+While there are no traditional Buddhist temples in the UAE, there are Buddhist centers and organizations that serve the community.

+Jainism

+A Jain temple, with the deities of Vimalnath Bhagwan and Parshwanath Bhagwan is located in Bur Dubai.
+The Jain community in the UAE mainly consists of expatriates from India, particularly from states like Gujarat, Rajasthan, and Maharashtra, where Jainism has a strong presence.

+Sikhism

+In December 2011, Guru Nanak Darbar Gurudwara was inaugurated in Jebel Ali.
+On 17 January 2012 the gurudwara was open to over 50,000 devotees residing in the UAE.
+Sikh population is relatively small compared to other religious groups, it is a well-organized and active community.

 Atheism

-Up to 4% of people reported irreligious beliefs according to a Gallup poll.
+Up to 4% of people reported irreligious beliefs according to a Gallup poll conducted in 2022.
 It is illegal for Muslims, with apostates from Islam facing a maximum sentence of the death penalty under the country's anti-blasphemy law.
 As such, there have been questions regarding freedom of religion in the United Arab Emirates.

 Atheism in the region is mainly present among foreign expatriates and a very small number of local youth.
 According to Sultan Sooud Al-Qassemi, due to Islam being founded in the Arabian Peninsula over 1,400 years ago, the Persian Gulf region enjoys a long Islamic history and tradition, and it is strongly associated with national identity; thus, any distancing or criticism of religion "equates to distancing oneself from national identity".
 Al-Qassemi notes that the use of social media via the internet remains the strongest medium of expression for Gulf atheists, while providing anonymity; a pioneering Gulf blogger is the Emirati atheist Ahmed Ben Kerishan, who is known in the Arabic blogosphere for advocating atheist and secular views.

+Freedom of religion

+In 2023, according to Freedom House, where 0 is the least freedom and 4 is the highest degree of freedom, the UAE was scored 2 out of 4 for religious freedom.